pagkly/Zed/Investopedia3/Levy Definition.md

 ### How to Avoid a Levy

 The best way to avoid a levy is prevention: file your returns on time and pay your taxes when they are due.
-If you need more time to file, you can [request an extension](https://www.irs.gov/forms-pubs/extension-of-time-to-file-your-tax-return), and if you can't make a full payment, contact the IRS and arrange to pay the balance in installments.12
+If you need more time to file, you can [[request an extension]](https://www.irs.gov/forms-pubs/extension-of-time-to-file-your-tax-return), and if you can't make a full payment, contact the IRS and arrange to pay the balance in installments.12

 ### Don't Ignore Tax Levy Notices